affaible/embeddings-poc/README.md

 ## Conclusion

 Deep Learning models require specialist tools to apply standard methodologies.
 Labelling technologies can be applied to model analysis, providing the workflow integration is sufficiently flexible.
-With some small hacks the `Bulk` tool has been shown to removes the guess work on analysis of a simple CNN binary classifier.
+With some small hacks the `Bulk` tool has been shown to remove the guess work on analysis of a simple CNN binary classifier.
 Understanding the influence of aspects of the data has the potential to improve training data quality and reduce trial and error.
 Visualisation tooling on the trained embeddings seems to fit well with iterative workflows (Box's Loop).

 Posterior analysis using T-SNE enables efficient analysis of the models interpretation of the training data.